skip to main content

 Hello Students/Parents/Guardians,

-Welcome to Physical Education!
 At Diamond View we are proud to be able to offer you/your student top notch, middle school level, instruction in physical fitness, sport, skill development, nutrition, and overall healthy living.
 Coach Wright and I share a passion for helping young people be the best versions of themselves, and living healthy lives plays such a huge role in that.
 We love to see young people achieve their goals and watch their confidence grow.

-If you see me at a school event, or around town, please introduce yourself.
+If you see me at a school event, or around town, please introduce yourself!
 I look forward to meeting you, and getting to know your students.

 It's another great year to be a Panther!
-See you out there!

 Make-Up Assignment Options: